woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 **When we’re silent inside we’ll naturally, spontaneously do whatever is most appropriate, whatever might create the greatest overall harmony.
 There won’t be a decision involved,no rule to follow.
 It will happen of itself.
 We will literally beliving in a different reality, and the world will look entirely different to us, even though it’s entirely the same.
 What used to be problems will no longer be problems.**

 So let’s not try to solve problems while staying attached to our stories. **Our individual problems are not the problem.
-The world’s problems are not the problem.
-A lack of consciousness is the only real “problem” in this world.**
+The world’s problems are not the problem. <font color=red>A lack of consciousness is the only real “problem” in this world.</font>**

 Always, our first priority can be to be more conscious of our stories about how others and this world and ourselves ought to be different — and how those stories are creating our sense of isolation and suffering.

 **When we become more silent within it will all begin to work.
-We’ll experience the perfection of Existence, not as a concept but as an experiential reality.
+We’ll experience the perfection of Existence, <font color=red>not as a concept but as an experiential reality</font>.
 Nothing will be seen as a problem, not even death.
 For when we’re really silent we’re gone, we are no more; we have joined Existence Itself.
 The drop has merged in the ocean.**

 How then can death trouble us?
 Death is a problem to the mind, to “you” and “I.” How can disease or pain or loss or poverty or suffering or anything at all trouble us when we nolonger exist?
 Only the Ocean exists, and It’s not troubled.
 All we ever were was the disturbance, the mind’s movement.
 When that is gone, we too are gone.
 And so is death.